-In connection with the Kalamazoo River site, in December 2010 the Company, along with two other defendants, was sued in federal court by three GP affiliate corporations in a contribution and cost recovery action for alleged pollution.
-The suit, pending in Michigan, asks that the Company pay a "fair portion" of these companies' costs.
-Various removal and remedial actions remain to be performed at the Kalamazoo River site, the costs for which generally have not yet been determined.
-The suit alleges that the Company is liable as an "arranger" under CERCLA.
+In connection with the Kalamazoo River site, in December 2010 the Company, along with two other defendants, was sued in federal court by three Georgia-Pacific (GP) affiliate corporations in a private-party contribution and cost recovery action for alleged pollution.
+The suit, pending in Michigan, asks that the Company and other defendants pay a "fair portion" of these companies' costs.
+Various removal and remedial actions remain to be decided upon and performed at the Kalamazoo River site, the costs for which generally have not yet been determined; in 2017 Records of Decisions were issued for two parts of the river, and in 2018 such a decision was issued for another part of the river, but such decisions for the majority of the work are expected to be made only over the next several years.
+The suit alleges that the Company is liable to the GP entities as an "arranger" under CERCLA.
 The initial phase of the case was tried in a Michigan federal court in February 2013; on September 26, 2013 the court issued a decision that held NCR was liable as an "arranger" as of at least March 1969.
-(PCB-containing carbonless copy paper was produced from approximately 1954 to April 1971, and the majority of contamination had occurred prior to 1969).
-NCR has preserved its right to appeal the September 2013 decision.
+(PCB-containing carbonless copy paper was produced from approximately 1954 to April 1971, and the majority of contamination at the Kalamazoo River site had occurred prior to 1969).
+NCR preserved its right to appeal the September 2013 decision.